EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.prep.md

 ### VO.prep.build_htm_catalog

 Build an HTM catalog in HDF5 format for fast queries Package: @VO.prep Description: Given a catalog, prepare the catalog in HDF5 format sorted into HTM cells.
-This program is used for the construction of
+This program is used for the construction of fast access large catalogs.
+You can search such catalogs